-Here are a few steps you can take to ensure you’re sourcing the best biomass for your cannabis distillate products:
+Here are a few steps you can take to ensure you’re sourcing the optimization biomass for your cannabis distillate products:

 - Perform a visual inspection – it’s fairly easy to visually identify what your biomass is comprised of; buds have the highest potency of cannabinoids, whereas leaves contain a lower potency, and stalks and stems contain very few desired compounds

 - Ensure your biomass is “homogenized” – since your biomass can come from a variety of strains and sources, it’s important to ensure the distinct plant products have been properly mixed together so they can be tested as a single entity